 The truly interesting thing is that many religious moderates, freethinkers, and atheists share this viewpoint that religious beliefs should be respected.
 In other words, many non-Christians would agree that it is okay for me not to share your beliefs as long as I still respect them.
 Whether this perspective comes from politeness, a desire to avoid conflict, a fear of retribution, or some other source, it remains a powerful factor maintaining religious belief.
 It erects something akin to a force field around religion, preventing meaningful criticism from entering.

 The question that needs to be asked is whether your religious beliefs deserve respect.
 That they are your beliefs or that they are religious in nature is irrelevant here.
 I happen to be convinced that your belief in a personal god who hear your prayers, intervenes in the world, etc. is both irrational and harmful to the world we share.
-Delusional because it is maintained in the face of overwhelming contradictory evidence and harmful because it promotes irrationality and conflict.
+It is irrational because it is maintained in the face of overwhelming contradictory evidence and harmful because it promotes irrationality and conflict.
 In other words, your religious beliefs do not warrant respect.
 Telling me that I should respect your religious beliefs is comparable to claiming that I should respect the racist beliefs of a white supremacist.

 When you protest the release date of a movie I'd like to see because you think it is too close to Christmas, I have to laugh at your implicit expectation that Christmas means anything to me.
 If you want to celebrate, please do so.
 In fact, I wish you the best and hope that your celebration is wonderful.
 Seriously.
 But don't make the mistake of assuming that I will be celebrating with you.
 You claim, "It's not enough to ignore and omit Christmas, but now it has to be offended, insulted and desecrated.
 Our most sacred holiday, actually a holy day, is being assaulted."
 But you must remember that your "sacred" day does not mean anything to me at all.
 I see no reason to pretend that it does.